dany5639/ImOrg/README.md

 - Files list auto scroll should keep the highlighted item in the middle of the list, to see the items above and bellow it.
 - Allow user to resize the left and bottom panels.

-To Fix ASAP:
-- Very strange bug: using fast forward on a video while NOT using Visual Studio debugging will cause the main window to not get focused.
-Affects both debug and release builds.
-Double checked and it was the same build for all 3.
-Current behavior: press arrow, video fast forwards, click on window to focus again, type new name.
-Expected behavior: press arrow, video fast forwards, type new name.

 Current known issues:
 - Using F3 to restore the original name won't move the file to its original folder if it was moved with the move option.
-- In some rare cases, FFPLAY can run detached from the program.
+- If the program is force closed and a video was playing, then FFPLAY will remain running in the background, using CPU resources when playing videos and keeping the file locked until FFPLAY is stopped.

 Tested supported file formats:
 - Image: jpg, png, tif, bmp (any formats supported by WinForms' PictureBox)
-- Video: mp4, webm, gif (any formats supported by FFPLAY)
+- Video: mp4, webm, gif, mp3 (any formats supported by FFPLAY)
 - Text: txt, csv, log, xml, json, ahk, ini, amgp, cs, etc

 IMPORTANT: